nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/2-StorageSnapshotsForSqlServer.md

 <br />

 # 2.3 - Clone a database to another instance of SQL Server
-In this activity, you will clone volume from Windows1 to Windows2.
-You can then attach the a copy of the TPCC100 database on the target instance.
+In this activity, you will clone volume from **Windows1** to **Windows2**.
+You will then attach the `TPCC100` database on the target instance, **Windows2**.
 Saving the need to backup and restore the database.
 Since this operation is inside the array it happens nearly instantneously.

 **ADD TEXT AROUND DATA REDUCTION